 To try to prevent being filtered by mobile carriers, it’s important to follow best practices for SMS messaging, including:

 - Always provide a way for subscribers to opt out; carriers heavily filter messages that don't include STOP language

 - Provide value to subscribers

 - Have double opt-in enabled for SMS lists

 - Let subscribers know who is sending the message

 - Do not send SMS messages early in the morning or late at night, as a text message from a business during off-hours may be seen as intrusive

-- Do not overload SMS subscribers by limiting texts for each recipient to 2-4 per month
+- Do not overload SMS subscribers by limiting texts for each recipient to two to four SMS/MMS per month

 - Use a personal tone to sound more human